rpriam/stratifreg-code/README.md

 Note : This package is provided “as is” for reproducing results, even if not all features are fully <br> implemented or tested.
 For the moment the lasso and ridge includes the $\beta_0$, hence the eventual <br> intercept may be removed (centering $y_\ell$).
-The code development had involved the use of modern <br> tools, for code refactoring into classes, writing of the docstring, and help for code cleaning and <br>
+The code development had involved the use of modern <br> tools, for code refactoring into classes, docstring writing, code cleaning, debugging.
-debugging, robustfying the data entry types, etc.

-Perspectives: smoother multi-points at each joint, optimal $x_o$, statistical tests, variance, selections.
+To add: smoother multi-points at each joint, optimal $x_o$, statistical tests, variance, selections.

 ## Usage